This is a great place to add a tagline.

 For the victims of stalking we support through throughcare support:

 As victims are sometimes referred to us by third parties (GPs, other charities etc.) the referring bodies will initially provide us with data for which we will process and add to during the victim’s involvement with the charity.
-This information will be then be collated and periodically shared with the referrer.
+This information will be periodically shared with the referrer.

 In order to best meet the needs of the people we support, Action Against Stalking collects and stores what is classed as Special Category Data.

-Special Category Data is data that is considered “sensitive personal data” under GDPR and other data protection laws as it could reveal racial and/or ethnic origin, religious beliefs and details of the physical or mental health of both the children and their families.
+Special Category Data is data that is considered “sensitive personal data” under GDPR and other data protection laws as it could reveal racial and/or ethnic origin, religious beliefs and details of the physical or mental health of the people we support.

 By providing any sensitive personal data you explicitly agree that we may collect and use it in order to provide our services.